What is a liquidity pool?

 There are two types of platforms using liquidity pools:

-1. Lending platforms – a single asset liquidity pool.
+• Lending platforms – a single asset liquidity pool.
 The lender will deposit a type of token and will get cTokens, which are derivatives that derive their value from the assets deposited by the lender.
-A borrower deposits collateral to get a cToken and obtain a loan.
-In both cases, the transactions are between the lender and a smart contract on one hand and between the borrower and a smart contract on the other hand.
 Best known such platforms are Compound, AAVE and Maker.

 What is a liquidity provider (LP)?